Tell es-Safi: Identification with Gath

-History
+History and archaeology

 Excavations at Tell es-Safi since 1996 indicate that the site was settled "virtually continuously from the Chalcolithic until the modern periods."

-Bronze and Iron Ages
+Early Bronze Age

 The site was already a significant settlement in the Early Bronze Age with an estimated area of 24 hectares.
-Finds from this period included a hippopotamus ivory cylinder seal, found inside a holemouth jar in a well stratified EB III (c.
-2700/2600 – 2350 BC) context.
+Finds from this period include a hippopotamus ivory cylinder seal, found inside a holemouth jar in a well stratified EB III (c.
+2700/2600 – 2350 BCE) context.
 The motif was that of a crouching male lion.